 - 7. Click OK to cache changes and return to the Policies page. - 8.
-Click Save All in the right shortcut pane to save and implement your changes.
+Click Save All to implement your changes.

 Exercise 3: Apply the new policy to a client:

 In Lesson 7, you learned how to apply policies to clients from the Edit Policies page.
 You can also apply policies to clients from the Clients page.